rzander/ruckzuck/README.md

  The RuckZuck repository does not store the binaries of the Software, just the links to where the software is downloaded.
 Installing Software with RuckZuck does not grant you a license for that Product.

+# Changes in V2 (Soon):

+RuckZuck will soon get a new REST API which brings some general changes:
+* no RuckZuck accounts and therefore no authentication anymore.
+  * you will be able to provide an eMail address if you upload a new Software, but as soon as the Software is approved, the address will be removed from the package.
+  * Moderators will have to logon with a Microsoft account.
+  * no benefits for existing 'PRO' users (Accounts will be deleted)
+* its possible that RuckZuck will store binaries for some Packages
+  * if a product does not provide an URL for automatic download and the license allows to redistribute the binaries, RuckZuck will be able to host these files.
+* Support for private/disconnected Repostories if you host your own RuckZuck Server (no sync from the public repository)

 ## Statistics and Figures of the Project:

 2015:  http://rzander.azurewebsites.net/ruckzuck-packagemanager-v1-0/